Termessos: History

-Termessos was obviously not a port city, but its lands stretched south-east all the way to the Gulf of Attaleia (Antalya).
+Termessos's lands stretched south-east to the Gulf of Attaleia (Antalya).
 Because the city possessed this link to the sea it was taken by the Ptolemies.

 An inscription found in the Lycian city of Araxa yields important information about Termessos.
 According to this inscription, in the 2nd century BC, Termessos was at war for unknown reasons with the league of Lycian cities, and again in 189 BC found itself battling its Pisidian neighbour Isinda.
-At this same time we find the colony of Termessos Minor being founded 85 km in the south-south-west (Oinoanda) in the 2nd century BC.
+At this same time, the colony of Termessos Minor was founded 85 km in the south-south-west (Oinoanda).
 Termessos entered into friendly relations with Attalos II, king of Pergamon, the better to combat its ancient enemy Selge.
 Attalos II commemorated this friendship by building a two-storied stoa in Termessos.

-Termessos was an ally of Rome, and so in 71 BC was granted independent status by the Roman Senate; according to this law its freedom and rights were guaranteed.
+Termessos was an ally and supporter of the Roman Republic, and so in 71 BC was granted independent status by the Roman Senate; according to this law its freedom and rights were guaranteed.
 This independence was maintained continuously for a long time, the only exception being an alliance with Amyntas king of Galatia (reigned 36-25 BC).
 This independence is documented also by the coins of Termessos, which bear the title "Autonomous".

+In the imperial period, Termessos became part of the Roman province of Lycia et Pamphylia.
+By the turn of the second and third centuries CE, it had become a thriving provincial city.

 The end of Termessos came when its aqueduct was crushed in an earthquake, destroying the water supply to the city.
 The city was abandoned (year unknown), which helps to explain its remarkable state of preservation today.

 Site today

 Approach

 From the main road, a steep road leads up to the city.
 From this road one can see the famous Yenice pass, through which wound the ancient road that the Termessians called "King Street" as well as Hellenistic period fortification walls, cisterns and many other remains.
 King Street, built in the 2nd century AD by contributions from the people of Termessos, passes through the city walls higher up and stretches in a straight line all the way to the centre of the city.
-In the walls to the east of the city gate are some extremely interesting inscriptions with augury by dice.
+In the walls to the east of the city gate are inscriptions with augury by dice.
 Throughout the history of the Roman Empire, beliefs of this sort-in sorcery, magic, and superstition-were widespread.
 The Termessians were probably very interested in fortune telling.
 Inscriptions of this kind are usually four to five lines long and include numbers to be thrown with the dice, the name of the god wanted for soothsaying, and the nature of the prediction given in the counsels of that god.